Fostering collaboration between NHRIs and Inter-governmental Mechanisms

 The unique mandate of NHRIs means they can add significant value to these discussions, including to support the integration of rights-based approaches into policies and actions.
 NHRIs can also play a vital role to promote implementation of these policies and actions at the national level.

-The APF will assist NHRIs in South-East Asia and the Pacific to engage with the State representatives of their respective inter-governmental mechanisms: the Association of South-East Asian Nations and its human rights institutions, and the Pacific Islands Forum.
+The APF has supported NHRIs in South-East Asia and the Pacific to engage with the State representatives of their respective inter-governmental mechanisms: the Association of South-East Asian Nations and its human rights institutions, and the Pacific Islands Forum.

-In bringing together representatives from NHRIs and inter-governmental mechanisms for a series of facilitated roundtable discussions, we aim to:
+In bringing together representatives from NHRIs and inter-governmental mechanisms for a series of facilitated roundtable discussions, we:

 One of the most urgent issues facing communities in South-East Asia and the Pacific is to promote environmental rights and respond to the human rights impacts of climate change.

-Our project will establish a foundation for engagement and collaboration on environmental rights and climate change, with the ultimate goal of empowering communities to respond to the human rights challenges they face.
+Our project has established a foundation for engagement and collaboration on environmental rights and climate change, with the ultimate goal of empowering communities to respond to the human rights challenges they face.

-Through a series of strategic national activities, selected NHRIs will conduct research and engage with communities and other key stakeholders.
-They will share their analysis with their inter-governmental mechanism and discuss policy and planning measures that best respond to the issues they identify.
-This will form the basis for a joint outcomes paper.
+Through a series of strategic national activities, selected NHRIs have conducted research and engaged with communities and other key stakeholders.
+They have also shared their analysis with their inter-governmental mechanism and discussed policy and planning measures that best respond to the issues they identify.
+This forms the basis for a joint outcomes paper.

-Activities for our multi-year project will commence in February 2022.
+Activities for our multi-year project commenced in February 2022.

-In collaboration with participating NHRIs and inter-governmental mechanisms, we will:
+In collaboration with participating NHRIs and inter-governmental mechanisms, we:

 Our goal is to lay the foundation for an ongoing, formalised relationship between NHRIs and inter-governmental mechanisms to address human rights issues in the Asia Pacific.